adamwoolhether/algo/README.md

 [gameWinner](xtraOptimizationTechniques.go)

 #### The Sum Swap Problem
 This example combines pattern recognition and magical lookups.
+Write a function that accepts two int arrays.
+It should find one number from each array that can be swapped, allowing the two array sums to be equal.